Morgan Stanley Increases United States Cellular (NYSE:USM) Price Target to $57.00

-United States Cellular (NYSE:USM) had its price target upped by equities research analysts at Morgan Stanley from $56.00 to $57.00 in a note issued to investors on Thursday, BenzingaRatingsTable reports.
-The firm currently has an “overweight” rating on the Wireless communications provider’s stock.
-Morgan Stanley’s target price would suggest a potential upside of 55.82% from the stock’s current price.
+United States Cellular (NYSE:USM) had its target price boosted by investment analysts at Morgan Stanley from $56.00 to $57.00 in a report issued on Thursday, AnalystRatings.com reports.
+The brokerage currently has an “overweight” rating on the Wireless communications provider’s stock.
+Morgan Stanley’s target price suggests a potential upside of 55.48% from the stock’s previous close.

-Other research analysts have also recently issued reports about the company.
-ValuEngine cut United States Cellular from a “hold” rating to a “sell” rating in a report on Friday, August 7th.
-B. Riley cut their target price on United States Cellular from $42.00 to $34.00 and set a “neutral” rating on the stock in a research report on Thursday, May 14th. reaffirmed a “sell” rating on shares of United States Cellular in a research report on Tuesday, June 9th.
-Finally, Raymond James upped their price objective on United States Cellular from $40.00 to $43.00 and gave the stock a “strong-buy” rating in a research report on Monday, August 10th.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-United States Cellular has an average rating of “Hold” and a consensus target price of $47.80.
+Several other research firms have also commented on USM. restated a “sell” rating on shares of United States Cellular in a research note on Tuesday, June 9th.
+B. Riley reduced their price objective on United States Cellular from $42.00 to $34.00 and set a “neutral” rating for the company in a research note on Thursday, May 14th.
+Raymond James upped their price objective on United States Cellular from $40.00 to $43.00 and gave the stock a “strong-buy” rating in a research note on Monday, August 10th.
+Finally, ValuEngine lowered United States Cellular from a “hold” rating to a “sell” rating in a research note on Friday, August 7th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+United States Cellular currently has an average rating of “Hold” and an average price target of $47.80.

-In other news, EVP Deirdre Drake sold 15,161 shares of the stock in a transaction dated Friday, June 5th.
+In other news, EVP Deirdre Drake sold 15,161 shares of the firm’s stock in a transaction that occurred on Friday, June 5th.
 The shares were sold at an average price of $33.13, for a total transaction of $502,283.93.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Kenneth R. Meyers sold 60,000 shares of the firm’s stock in a transaction dated Friday, June 5th.
-The shares were sold at an average price of $33.39, for a total transaction of $2,003,400.00.
-Following the completion of the sale, the chief executive officer now owns 98,565 shares of the company’s stock, valued at approximately $3,291,085.35.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, COO Jay Ellison sold 29,466 shares of the firm’s stock in a transaction that occurred on Tuesday, August 25th.
+The stock was sold at an average price of $36.20, for a total transaction of $1,066,669.20.
+Following the transaction, the chief operating officer now directly owns 478 shares in the company, valued at $17,303.60.
 The disclosure for this sale can be found here.
-Insiders have sold 144,627 shares of company stock valued at $4,939,153 in the last quarter.
-Insiders own 0.62% of the company’s stock.
+Over the last ninety days, insiders have sold 144,627 shares of company stock worth $4,939,153.
+Corporate insiders own 0.62% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-First Trust Advisors LP increased its holdings in United States Cellular by 1.3% in the first quarter.
-First Trust Advisors LP now owns 60,473 shares of the Wireless communications provider’s stock valued at $1,771,000 after buying an additional 785 shares in the last quarter.
-Mercer Global Advisors Inc. ADV increased its stake in shares of United States Cellular by 4.2% during the 1st quarter.
-Mercer Global Advisors Inc. ADV now owns 20,305 shares of the Wireless communications provider’s stock worth $595,000 after purchasing an additional 818 shares in the last quarter.
-US Bancorp DE increased its stake in shares of United States Cellular by 152.4% during the 1st quarter.
-US Bancorp DE now owns 1,426 shares of the Wireless communications provider’s stock worth $41,000 after purchasing an additional 861 shares in the last quarter.
-Twin Tree Management LP increased its stake in shares of United States Cellular by 121.5% during the 2nd quarter.
-Twin Tree Management LP now owns 1,626 shares of the Wireless communications provider’s stock worth $50,000 after purchasing an additional 892 shares in the last quarter.
-Finally, Parallel Advisors LLC purchased a new position in shares of United States Cellular during the 1st quarter worth approximately $33,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. lifted its stake in shares of United States Cellular by 11.1% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 23,408 shares of the Wireless communications provider’s stock worth $686,000 after acquiring an additional 2,346 shares during the period.
+Parallel Advisors LLC bought a new stake in shares of United States Cellular in the 1st quarter valued at about $33,000.
+Ziegler Capital Management LLC bought a new stake in shares of United States Cellular in the 1st quarter valued at about $867,000.
+Aperio Group LLC grew its position in shares of United States Cellular by 585.6% in the 1st quarter.
+Aperio Group LLC now owns 83,125 shares of the Wireless communications provider’s stock valued at $2,435,000 after buying an additional 71,000 shares during the last quarter.
+Finally, New York State Common Retirement Fund boosted its position in shares of United States Cellular by 14.9% during the 1st quarter.
+New York State Common Retirement Fund now owns 25,400 shares of the Wireless communications provider’s stock valued at $744,000 after purchasing an additional 3,300 shares in the last quarter.
 Hedge funds and other institutional investors own 16.31% of the company’s stock.

 United States Cellular Corporation provides wireless telecommunications services in the United States.
 The company offers postpaid and prepaid service plans with voice, messaging, and data usage option services; and smartphone messaging, data, and Internet services, which allow the customer to access the Web and social network sites, e-mail, text, picture, and video messaging, as well as to utilize GPS navigation, and browse and download various applications.